What is Dialysis

 Diffusion is defined as the movement of solute from an area of high concentration to an area of lower concentration across a semipermeable membrane.
 Movement continues until equilibrium is achieved.
 The process was first described by Thomas Graham in 1861.
 This process has been ingeniously used in the treatment of uremic patients by utilizing an artificial membrane (hemodialysis) or a biological membrane (peritoneal dialysis).
 In convective transport, the solvent (i.e., water) carries dissolved solutes across the membrane through all of the pores except the water channels (aquaporins).

 The hemodialysis procedure uses an artificial, extracorporeal, semi-permeable membrane to separate a flowing stream of blood from a flowing stream of dialysis fluid or dialysate (1).
 The unwanted solutes that are present in the uremic blood in high concentrations move across the membrane down their concentration gradient into the dialysate and are eliminated in the spent dialysate.
 Large molecules, such as most blood proteins and formed blood components are retained in circulation.

 Peritoneal dialysis is a therapy by which excess fluid and metabolic by-products are removed from the body by instilling and removing dialysis solution in the peritoneal cavity using a peritoneal catheter (2).
 In PD, fluid removal is achieved by osmosis and solute removal (clearance) by means of diffusion and convection.
-Several techniques and modalities of peritoneal dialysis are available (see PD modalities) .
+Several techniques and modalities of peritoneal dialysis are available as discussed in the PD Modalities article.